A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Measure 50 mL of HCl into the Styrofoam cup.
+1. Measure 50 mL of HCl using a graduated cylinder and pour it into the Styrofoam cup.

-2. Measure 50 mL of NaOH into a separate Styrofoam cup.
+2. Measure 50 mL of NaOH using a graduated cylinder into a separate Styrofoam cup.

-4. Start the stopwatch and quickly pour the NaOH solution into the HCl solution while stirring constantly.
+4. Start the stopwatch and quickly pour the NaOH solution into the HCl solution while stirring gently with a thermometer (avoid splashing).

-5. Record the temperature of the solution at 1-minute intervals for 5 minutes.
+5. Record the temperature of the mixed solution at 30-second intervals for at least 5 minutes, or until the temperature plateaus.

 Data Analysis: